bobbingwide/bigram/README.md

 The custom taxonomies are:
 - s-word for the word beginning with S
 - b-word for the word beginning with B
+- synthesised-by - the name of the image generation routine

-The above two taxonomies, as well as the default Category, are attached to both bigrams and attachments.
+The above taxonomies, as well as the default Category, are attached to both bigrams and attachments.

+Other custom taxonomies for the bigram CPT are:

+- s-letter for the second letter of the S-word
+- b-letter for the second letter of the B-word
+- supplied-by - the name of the person who supplied the SB

 We don't really use posts.